-Although the accumulation of mineral salts is associated more with chemically processed fertilizers, I still do regular flushing, just in case.
-However, soluble salts are also present in tap water that you use to water the plant!
+The accumulation of mineral salts is associated more with chemically processed fertilizers but I still do regular flushing, just in case.
+Anyway, soluble salts are also present in tap water you use to water the plant!

-The danger of salts build up, if it is not flushed away, is the harm it will do to your tiger orchid plant.
+The danger of salts build up if it is not flushed away, is the harm to your tiger orchid plant.
 Its sensitive feeder roots can burn away from any high salt concentration.
-The damaged root will start to rot, and will slowly kill the plant.
+The damaged root will start to rot and will slowly kill the plant.

 During the rainy season, I will skip this as the rainwater will hopefully flush out these salts.